rackerlabs/docs-developer-blog/_posts/2018-09-19-introduction-to-pgp-encryption-and-decryption.md

      $ gpg -s --no-tty --always-trust --passphrase "passphrase@test" -u <Key_Name>-pub-sub.asc "data_file.txt"

-If you defined your key in the source system with a passpharse, the same passpharase must be used in the preceding command.
+If you defined your key in the source system with a passphrase, the same passphrase must be used in the preceding command.
 In our example, “passphrase@test” is the passpharse to be used.

 #### Encrypt a file without a passphrase